progval/oxigraph/lib/oxigraph/src/succinct/README.md

 This stores `wikidata-20240320-truthy-BETA` terms in:

+* 1MiB for the zstd dictionary
-* 20GiB for the compressed terms
+* 17GiB for the compressed terms (or 20GiB without a zstd dictionary)
 * 137MiB for the Elias-Fano indexes
 * 7.5GiB for the VFunc